open-telemetry/opamp-spec/specification.md

   will be set to the CA's public key.
 The private_key field will not be set, since in this flow the Agent possesses the private key and the Server does not possess it.
-- (8) Upon successful completion of verification of the offered new client certificate, the Agent removes the bootstrap certificate.
+- (8) Upon successful completion of verification of the offered new client certificate, the Agent removes the bootstrap certificate if one was used and uses the new certificate for future connections.

 When sending OpAMPConnectionSettings to the Agent the Server MAY include fields other than `certificate`, thus enabling the Server to replace Agent's certificate,